Why (and How) to Analyze Website Traffic: A Beginners Guide10 min read

 Anyone with a website should be using Google Search Console.
 Everyone from business owners, SEO specialists, marketers, site administrators, to web developers.
 Don’t worry if this all sounds intimidating.
-Google offers an excellent help page, and other resources to get you up and running.
+Google offers a help page, and other resources to get you up and running.

-- How many people are visiting your site, and from what areas?
+- How many people are visiting your site, and from what geographic areas?

 - Which other sites are sending visitors to you?